Talada-Gowtham/Talada-Gowtham/README.md

 ## 🎯 Career Objective

-Aspiring software developer seeking opportunities to apply technical knowledge, enhance problem-solving abilities, and gain practical experience in software development and modern web technologies.
+Aspiring software developer seeking opportunities to apply technical knowledge, enhance problem-solving abilities, and gain practical experience in software development.

 ---

 ## 🚀 Academic & Personal Projects

-### 💻 Python Practice Projects

-* Developing beginner-friendly Python applications
-* Learning problem-solving through coding exercises
+### 🔤 Spell Checker and Suggestion App

+* Developed a Python-based spell checker application using Information Retrieval concepts
+* Generated and refined spelling suggestions using N-Gram and ranking techniques
+* Implemented a user rating and feedback system with automatic review storage
-* Exploring file handling, functions, and OOP concepts
+* Explored file handling, string processing, and GUI development using Tkinter

-### 🌐 Web Development Projects
+### 📊 Social Media Influencer Engagement Analysis

-* Building responsive web pages using HTML, CSS, and JavaScript
+* Analyzed TikTok influencer data using Python, Pandas, and Excel
-* Learning frontend development concepts and best practices
-* Exploring modern web technologies

-*(More projects coming soon as I continue learning and building.)*
+* Cleaned and transformed raw data by handling missing values and formatting issues
+* Calculated engagement rates and identified the Top 10 influencers based on audience engagement
+* Created Pivot Tables and visualizations to derive meaningful business insights

 ---